Kimjh01/YOLOv5_Parking_Violation_Detection_with_TTS_Alerts/README.md

-# YOLOv5 License Plate and Fire Hydrant Detection with TTS Alerts
+# YOLOv5 Parking Violation Detection with TTS Alerts

-*by Seongeun Lee, Juho Kim, Hyein Bae*

 This project uses YOLOv5 to detect license plates, license plate characters, and fire hydrants.
 It also classifies vehicle types (e.g., large, small, emergency).
 The system then uses a VITS TTS model to generate audio alerts based on the detected information.